Quick answer

 Overheats in traffic

-Road airflow may cool the radiator once the car is moving.
+Road airflow helps the radiator once the car is driving again.

 Fan never comes on